-Waste accounts for approximately 4% of total GHG emissions in Saint Paul.
-The emissions are largely attributed to GHG emissions from the Newport Resource Recovery facility.
-Emissions that occur prior to a consumers' purchases of goods are not included in the GHG inventory.
+Waste accounts for approximately 4% of total greenhouse gas (GHG) emissions in Saint Paul.
+These emissions are largely attributed to the Newport Resource Recovery facility, where waste produced by businesses in Ramsey and Washington Counties is delivered and used as fuel to produce electricity.
+Emissions associated with waste can largely be reduced through reducing and diverting waste from land fills and incinerators.
 The City of Saint Paul, through Resolution 14-519, established goals of diverting waste 40% by 2020 and 80% by 2030.
+The city has already taken steps to work toward achieving these goals.
+Through organized trash collection, the city is better able to track waste generation and to target education and outreach efforts to increase waste reduction and recycling.

 Saint Paul contracts with haulers to provide recycling and garbage services to residential households.
-Recycling is collected for all residential households (single family - large apartment buildings); garbage is collected through an organized trash collection system for all residential properties up to 4 units.
-All other residential and commercial property trash is collected through an 'open hauling' system.

-The city has already taken steps to work toward achieving these goals.
-Through organized trash collection the city will be better able to track waste generation and know where to target education and outreach efforts to increase waste reduction and recycling.
-In addition to residential collection, the city also offers a drop-off site for recyclable materials, drop off events for recycling and proper disposal of larger items that are not collected through the residential collection program such as appliances, electronics, scrap metal, mattresses and construction debris.
-The city also supports and promotes organics recycling opportunities at the Ramsey County Yard Waste sites and additional drop off locations.
-The City also promotes use of the Ramsey County Household Hazardous Waste drop off facility for proper disposal of toxic and hazardous items.
+Recycling is collected for all residential households, from single family through large apartment buildings.
+Garbage is collected through an organized trash collection system for all residential properties up to four units.
+For all other residential and commercial properties, trash is collected through an 'open hauling' system.
+In addition to residential collection, the city also offers a drop-off site for recyclable materials and drop-off events for recycling and proper disposal of larger items that are not collected through the residential collection program, such as appliances, electronics, scrap metal, mattresses, and construction debris.
+The city supports and promotes organics recycling opportunities at the Ramsey County Yard Waste sites and additional drop off locations.
+It also promotes the Ramsey County Household Hazardous Waste drop-off facility for proper disposal of toxic and hazardous items.